 Samantha started at Northeastern in the fall of 2015, two years after graduating from high school.
 Her experiences living and working near Boston between high school and college caused her to learn about and become interested in economic and moral issues related to healthcare.
 She decided to come to Northeastern because of its emphasis on career exploration and community engagement.

-Programming with Data, taking a data science class was at the time far out of her comfort zone, but her classmates, professor, TA's etc. helped her succeed in this course.
+She also taking Programming with Data, noting her classmates, professor, and TA's helped her succeed in this course.

-Philosophy Club, this became one of the most rewarding experiences she had at NEU.
-She was able to revamp the club since it had been inactive and really saw it grow.
+Philosophy Club, became one of the most rewarding experiences Samantha had at NU.
+She was able to revamp the club since it had been inactive and saw it grow.

-Direct Study, Professors went out of their way to support her research interests by offering to supervise directed studies in areas including Formal Epistemology and Phil of Bio.
+Professors went out of their way to support her research interests by offering to supervise directed studies in areas including Formal Epistemology and Philosophy of Biology.

-Experiential Learning, held various paid positions in the Phil Department including office assistant, teaching assistant, and research program coordinator for the Rossetti Group.
+She held various paid positions in the Philosophy Dept, including office assistant, teaching assistant, and research program coordinator for the Rossetti Group.

-Next Steps?
-After graduation, worked full time as a research assistant for a health economics research group at Tufts Medical Center.
+After graduation, Samantha worked full time as a research assistant for a health economics research group at Tufts Medical Center.

 “Philosophy professors were excited about mentoring students.
 After attending a department bowling event, I decided to declare a major in philosophy because I enjoyed the community of students, faculty, and staff.
 I appreciated having a major where asking lots of questions was not only tolerated, but encouraged.”